-If you’re traveling this holiday weekend, you’ll see all kinds of road signs telling you where you are and what to do, like stop or slow down.
+If you traveled this holiday weekend, you probably noticed all kinds of road signs telling you where you are and what to do, like stop or slow down.
 Turns out the letters on those signs are WAY bigger than you think, because they’re high above our heads and far away.
 Your cute little STOP sign at the corner is actually a 2 1/2-foot tall octagon, almost half the height of a grown-up, and the letters are twice as tall as your hand.
 On a big green highway sign, the blue and red interstate number is bigger than that whole stop sign.
 If you ever stand next to a sign lying on the ground, you’ll find that some letters and numbers are just as tall as you!

 Wee ones: A STOP sign is octagon-shaped: it has a top and bottom, a left side and right side, and 4 angled sides where a square would have corners.
 How many sides is that?